abelmcelroy/color-contrast-picker/README.md

 ---
 ### `makeHexesContrast(color, fixedColor, contrastRatio)`

-Returns a color of the same hue/saturation as the `color` that has a contrasts the `fixedColor` by with a contrast ratio of `contrastRatio`.
+For situations when you want a two colors to have a specific contrast ratio.
+Returns a color of the same hue/saturation as the `color` that has a contrasts the `fixedColor`, with a contrast ratio of `contrastRatio`.

 ### Uses

-Potential applications include procredurally generating colors for charts.
+Potential applications include procedurally generating colors for charts.

 More specifically, say you had two different colors, and you would like to adjust one of them so that their contrast ratio reaches a certain value.
 This is the function you'd want to use.